LaNsHoR/native-html-tabs/readme.md

 </tab-group>
 ```

-The first `tab-title` will be linked to `tab-content`, the second title with the second content, and so on.
-If you add / remove titles and contents dynamically using JS you need to ensure you maintain the desired order.
+The first `tab-title` will be linked to the first `tab-content`, the second title with the second content, and so on.
+If you add / remove titles and contents programmatically you will need to ensure that you maintain the desired order / number of elements.

 Let's see the elements one by one.